solo-io/gloo/docs/content/guides/observability/tracing.md

 #### Configuration

-There are two steps to make tracing available through Gloo:
+There are two steps to make tracing available through Gloo Edge:
 1. Specify a trace provider in the bootstrap config
 1. Enable tracing on the listener
 1. (Optional) Annotate routes with descriptors